 The PSAT/NMSQT is available for JUNIORS to take in order to pre-qualify for the National Merit Scholarship as well as other academic recognition programs.
 The cost is $17 to take it as a Junior and students MUST signup in Student Services to be added to the test roster.
 Please email Ms. Pezza at firstname.lastname@example.org to be added.
 Payments may be made with cash/check to Mrs. Rogers in the Activities Office or online through the webstore.
 Juniors that qualify for fee waivers for SAT/ACT may also be eligible for a waiver for the PSAT/NMSQT.
 For more information about scholarships available from taking this test: CollegeBoard-PSAT/NMSQT

 How do I qualify for a Fee Waiver to take the ACT and SAT?
-Students who are Reduced/Free lunch eligible will receive waivers to take the SAT and ACT up to two-times for free.
+Students who are currently enrolled in the Reduced/Free Lunch Program may receive waivers to take the SAT and ACT for free.
 Additional benefits apply for each test.
 See waiver for complete details.
 EVERY student is encouraged to apply for lunch benefits now! www.MyScholApps.com

 A Note about SAT & ACT Registrations: at the time you register (and up to the date specified in your registration) you will have the ability to have your test score sent to (4-6) colleges of your choice for FREE.
 Do NOT miss this opportunity.
 If you elect to have scores sent to a college(s) after the fact, there is a cost involved – PER SCORE, and PER SCHOOL.
 The cost is $12+, and that will add up.
 (If you are registering with a fee waiver, there are slight differences, but you still need to select schools).
 FREE IS GOOD!